sedlak477/fusioncrafter/README.md

 Done!
 Pop the **Hard Disk** into the crafting computer and never worry about it again.

-# Versions
+# Config versions
-Currently there is only one version but more will be added in the future, contributions are welcome as well! :smile:
+Currently there is only one version available but I will try to add more in the future, contributions are welcome as well! :smile:

 * **atm3r**: Contains nearly all<sup>1</sup> crafting recipes for [All the Mods 3: Remix](https://www.curseforge.com/minecraft/modpacks/all-the-mods-3-remix) modpack.